deenacsc/CSharpGuidelines/_includes/0001_Introduction.md

 ## 1.1.
 What is this?

 This document attempts to provide guidelines (or coding standards if you like) for coding in C# 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 7.1, 7.2 or 7.3 that are both useful and pragmatic.
-Of course, if you create such a document you should practice what you preach.
-So rest assured, these guidelines are representative to what we at [Aviva Solutions](http://www.avivasolutions.nl) do in our day-to-day work.
-Notice that not all guidelines have a clear rationale.
-Some of them are simply choices we made at Aviva Solutions.
-In the end, it doesn't matter what choice you made, as long as you make one and apply it consistently.

 ## 1.2.
 Why would you use this document?